camptocamp/build-debian-cloud/plugins/README.md

   Enables unattended upgrades with aptitude.
 Your EC2 server will upgrade itself daily.
 * `admin-user`
   Creates a user named 'admin', gives it sudo rights and disables the root login.
+* `publish-ami`
+  Grants launch permission of the new AMI to everybody.
 * `remount`
   Remounts the bootstrapped volume.
   With this plugin you can inspect the results of the bootstrapping process without launching an instance.